 If the cat's immune system is strong enough, it will produce enough antibodies within 2 to 4 weeks to clear the blood from the viruses.

-Then the virus enters in the latent stage.
-It keeps on replicating in lymphocytes and lymphatic tissues.
+Then, surviving viruses enter in latency.
+They keep on replicating in lymphocytes and lymphatic tissues.

 Then, in some infected cats, when the immune system declines (because of stress, age or a disease), it opens the door for a new phase of virus development that provokes immunodeficiency, and death.

 - The latent phase

 - The terminal illness

 It corresponds to the rapid replication of the virus in lymphocytes and in lymphatic tissues cells.

 It takes place just after the cat has been contaminated.
 It lasts from a few days to 3-4 weeks.